 Can we automatically generate news comics from text?

-Younger audiences are interested in stories with great public service value, such as issues around mental health, but might be less interested in the text-heavy format many of these stories take online.
-Can we build a new format for telling these stories in a visually appealing way, without significantly increasing journalists' workload?
+Younger audiences are interested in stories with great public service value — such as issues around mental health — but might be less interested in the text-heavy format through which many of these stories are delivered online.

-The Graphical Storytelling project is investigating ways to generate short news comics based on text provided by a journalist, to tell health stories in an accessible and appealing way.
+The Graphical Storytelling (GST) project generates short news comics based on text provided by a journalist, to tell health stories in an accessible and appealing way.

-User research with a hand-crafted prototype of the stories we envisage telling was overwhelmingly positive with the younger demographic we hope to reach.
+User research into a hand-crafted prototype of stories was overwhelmingly positive with the targeted younger demographic.
 Other teams have successfully used similar formats to tell stories using Instagram and Snapchat.

-There are significant technical and editorial challenges to overcome.
-We don't want crafting these stories to be a burdensome task.
-How can we lean on automation to identify features in text to choose the most appropriate graphical treatments?
+There were significant technical and editorial challenges to overcome.
+Crafting these stories need not be a burdensome task.
+How might we lean on automation to identify features in text to choose the most appropriate graphical treatments?

-In June 2019 we began the first six week phase of the project, to determine if building this would be technically feasible.
-We studied health stories to identify common structural elements and entities, to better understand the visual elements we'd need to assemble.
+In June 2019 we began the first six-week phase of the project, to determine if building what is proposed would be technically feasible.
+We studied health stories to identify common structural elements and entities, to better understand the visual elements we would need to assemble.
 We built prototypes of entity detection and image lookup services, and a renderer with templates for recurring panel types, such as quotations, statistics, and graphical symbols.
-We joined these together with a simple web app that let a user input some text, then review and tweak the comic panel that would be generated as a result.
+We joined these together with a simple web app that let a user input some text, then review and tweak the comic panel that it has generated.

-The comics produced at this stage were very simple, but were enough to establish it would be feasible to pursue a more sophisticated way of assembling images.
-Exploring this prototype, we found it would invite journalists to spend a lot of time tweaking the visual appearance of individual panels, which is not in the spirit of the project.
-For our second phase, it became clear we need to look at how we can do more of the heavy lifting to choose the best panels automatically.
+The first prototype let us explore how journalists might put together a comic from a text story.
+The comics produced at this stage were very simple, but were sufficient to establish the feasibility of pursuing a more sophisticated method of assembling images.
+Exploring this prototype, we found that journalists would spend a lot of time tweaking the appearance of individual panels.
+For our second phase, it became clear we need to look at how we can do more of the heavy-lifting to automatically choose the best panels.

 Phase Two: Getting smarter

-In August 2019, we began our second six week project.
-This time we're focusing on increasing the level of automation in generating comics.
-We're building a natural language processing pipeline to identify the features in the text entered by a journalist, and generating a resulting "best-fit" image.
-For example, if we detect numerical data, we will generate a simple data visualisation.
-If we detect a quotation, we'll show it in a speech bubble with the speaker attributed.
+In August 2019, we began our second six-week project.
+This time we focused on increasing the level of automation in generating comics.
+We built a natural language processing pipeline to identify the features in the text entered by a journalist, and generating a resulting "best-fit" image.